James Vila Blake

-James Vila Blake (1842–1925) was an American Unitarian minister, essayist, playwright and hymn writer and poet.
+James Vila Blake (1842–1925) was an American Unitarian minister, essayist, playwright, poet, and hymn writer.
+He was associated with the Western-based radical wing of the Unitarian church.

+Biography

 Blake was born in Brooklyn, New York on January 21, 1842.
 He graduated from Harvard College in 1862, and from Harvard Divinity School in 1866.

 He served as pastor in several Unitarian churches in Massachusetts and Illinois.
-He died in Chicago on April 28, 1925.

-Different sources give different, and inconsistent, dates for his pastorates:
+Different sources give different, and inconsistent, dates for his pastorates, but the basic chronology is the following: